 GPZ Fail-to-Deliver

-VanEck Alternative Asset Manager ETF (GPZ) operates in the Financial Services sector, specifically the Investment - Banking & Investment Services industry, with a market capitalization near $159.3M, listed on AMEX, carrying a beta of 0.91 to the broader market.
-VanEck Alternative Asset Manager ETF (GPZ) seeks to track as closely as possible, before fees and expenses, the price and yield performance of the MarketVector Alternative Asset Managers Index (MVAALTTR), which is intended to track the overall performance of alternative asset managers across private equity, venture capital, private credit, private real estate, and private infrastructure. public since 2025-06-04.
+VanEck Alternative Asset Manager ETF (GPZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $144.5M, listed on AMEX, carrying a beta of 0.84 to the broader market.
+The VanEck Alternative Asset Manager ETF (GPZ) is designed to mirror the overall financial returns, before accounting for fees and costs, of the MarketVector Alternative Asset Managers Index (MVAALTTR). public since 2025-06-04.

 Fail-to-deliver (FTD) data from the SEC tracks settlement failures where shares were not delivered within the standard settlement period.
 Persistent FTDs may indicate naked short selling or settlement issues and are monitored by regulators.